M. Bison: In animation

-Street Fighter (UDON comics)

 Bison is heavily featured as the primary antagonist of the UDON-published Street Fighter comic series.
 His story is mostly unchanged from the official version, portraying him as the dark and sinister leader of Shadaloo.
-He operates behind a veil of various agents and associates who do his bidding as well as having numerous enemies (such as Chun-Li and Guile).
 Bison is the student of a mysterious woman whose tribe has mastered the art of Soul Power.
 After being exiled from further training, he studies the forbidden texts of their people and learns the nature of Psycho Power, the negative half of Soul Power.
-He returns to her later in life and uses this power to massacre his mentor's tribe, leaving only one survivor (Rose).
+He returns to her later in life and uses this power to massacre his mentor's tribe, leaving only one survivor.
 Like the official story, Bison has a great interest in Ryu after watching him defeat Sagat at the last Street Fighter tournament and observing the nature of the Satsui no Hadō.
-At the end of the first series of comics, Bison is defeated in a battle with his own creation (Charlie, who had been empowered with Shadaloo technology) when Charlie sacrifices himself to plunge Bison into a river.
-Bison survives the fall and his body is reanimated with the Psycho Drive, whereupon he resumes his role as Shadaloo dictator.
-As the comic moves forward, Bison announces his "Street Fighter II" tournament, the second global gathering of martial artists, and is documented in the Street Fighter II Turbo series of comics.
-The tournament itself runs smoothly up until what would have been the final battle between Ryu and Bison.
-At this point, Akuma intervenes (much like the official story) and demands a fight with Ryu.
-Bison senses the amount of great power Akuma carries and attempts to subdue him in combat, only to be halted by Rose's spirit who restrains him while Akuma delivers the final blow and seals Bison's soul for good.
+At the end of the first series of comics, Bison is defeated in a battle Charlie but survives.
+As the comic moves forward, Bison announces his "Street Fighter II" tournament, until what would have been the final battle between Ryu and Bison.
+At this point, Akuma intervenes and demands a fight with Ryu.
+Bison senses the amount of great power Akuma carries and attempts to subdue him in combat, only to be halted by Rose's spirit who restrains him while Akuma kills the Bison.

-Wreck-It Ralph

-M. Bison makes a cameo appearance in the Disney film Wreck-It Ralph with Gerald C. Rivers reprising his role from Street Fighter IV onwards.
-He and Zangief appear as members of the villain support group Bad-Anon.
-During a meeting, he sits between Clyde, Doctor Eggman and Bowser.
-When Ralph contemplates rebelling against his programming as a villain to become a hero, Bison warns him against it, asking if he is "going Turbo", referencing how notorious racing game character Turbo crashed RoadBlasters out of jealousy, resulting in both of their games being unplugged.